 Mental Health Access Team

-Mental Health Access Team to request services and an over-the-phone assessment in order to be referred to an appropriate mental health service provider.
+Mental Health Access Team to request an over-the-phone assessment and linkage to an appropriate mental health service provider.
 This includes

 Mental Health Medi-Cal Service Providers and

 Prevention & Early Intervention and Mental Health Respite Service Providers.

 Monday - Friday, 8 am - 5 pm (24/7 for Mental Health Crisis Calls)

 Child, Youth, and Family Mental Health Program

 Mental health and wellness is important for individuals of all ages.
 It is okay to ask for help or information for yourself or your family.
 Sadness, anxiety, worry, changes in appetite, behavior or thoughts can be scary or confusing.
 There is HELP available. .

 Therapeutic Services Focused on the Black and African American Community

 Looking to work through personal issues you are facing?
 Please reach out directly to a provider below to schedule therapeutic services focused on issues impacting the Black and African American Community.